davemendoza/Research_First_Sourcer_Automation/system_spec/AI_Talent_Engine_Demo_Spec.md

-# AI Talent Engine – Demo Execution Specification (LOCKED v1.1)
+# AI Talent Engine – Demo Execution Specification (LOCKED v1.3)

-This document is the authoritative execution contract for all demos run via the AI Talent Engine demo prompt box (“Frontier AI Talent Intelligence Demo”).
+This document is the authoritative execution contract for all demos run via the AI Talent Engine demo prompt box (“AI Talent Engine Demo”).

 Any demo request, demo trigger, or demo prompt invocation automatically enforces all rules defined below.
 The user is never required to restate requirements.